kubernetes/website/content/en/docs/reference/using-api/api-concepts.md

 However:

-* you need more local (client) logic to build the patch; it helps a lot if you have a library implementation of JSON Patch, or even for making a JSON Patch specifically against Kubernetes
+* You need more local (client) logic to build the patch; it helps a lot if you have a library implementation of JSON Patch, or even for making a JSON Patch specifically against Kubernetes.
-* as the author of client software, you need to be careful when building the patch (the HTTP request body) not to drop fields (the order of operations matters)
+* As the author of client software, you need to be careful when building the patch (the HTTP request body) not to drop fields (the order of operations matters).

 #### HTTP PATCH using Server-Side Apply {#update-mechanism-server-side-apply}